 props.conf to change how Splunk software interprets the timezone acronym string occurring in event data.
 For example, "EST" means Eastern (U.S.) Standard Time by default, but your event data might be using that value instead to designate Eastern (Australian) Standard Time.
 To change the meaning of "EST" to the latter, set the attribute using the following syntax:

 TZ_ALIAS = EST=GMT+10:00

 Then, when Splunk software encounters "EST" in event data, it will interpret it as "GMT+10:00", rather than the default of "GMT- 5:00".

 As this example shows, you can map a timezone string to an existing string plus its offset value.
 You can also map one TZ string directly to another.

 When mapping timezone strings, be sure to handle both summer and winter versions of the time zones.
 For example, if you map Eastern Standard Time, you must also map Eastern Daylight Time.
 Test your software to see what timezone strings it produces.

 For more information about editing the props.conf file, including examples, see the props.conf specification in the configuration file reference chapter of the Splunk Enterprise Admin Manual.

 Set the time zone for a user's search results

-When you add or edit users using Splunk authentication, you can set a user time zone.
-Search results for that user will appear in the specified time zone.
+When you add or edit users, you can set a user time zone.
+Search results for that user appear in the specified time zone.
 This setting, however, does not change the actual event data, whose time zone is determined at index time.
-For information on setting this value, see Configure users with Splunk Web in the Securing Splunk manual.
+For information on setting this value, see Create and manage users with Splunk Web in the Securing the Splunk Platform manual.